Renowned Swimmer Goes After World Record in an Endless Pools® Swim Spa

 Aston, PA – It will be one for the record books!
 International Marathon Swimming Hall of Fame swimmer Yuko Matsuzaki will attempt to swim for 24 hours against the Endless Pools® swim current at the World Open Water Swimming Association's (WOWSA) Ocean Fest.
 If successful, she'll earn a Guinness World Record for the Longest Continual Swim in a Swim Spa.

-Matsuzaki will swim in an Endless Pools Fitness System E550.
+Matsuzaki will swim in an Endless Pools Fitness System E550 swim spa.
 Powered by the company's signature swim current generator, the E550 is a 15-foot swim spa with a large interior footprint, intended for serious swimmers seeking a more fitness-focused swim spa.
 The model will be set up at the WOWSA Ocean Fest in Redondo Beach, California, to be held October 5 and 6, 2019.

 "Everyone at Team Endless Pools admires the passion and ambition of Yuko Matsuzaki," said Endless Pools General Manager, Darren Pearse.
 "We challenge ourselves every day to go beyond our existing achievements, to be better than we've been.
 For striving to exceed the world record by 50 percent, we see Yuko truly as a kindred spirit."
 Currently, the women’s record is 16 hours, held by Australian International Marathon Swimming Hall of Fame swimmer Chloë McCardel since 2014; the overall record has been held by Dennis Seiler-Holm of Denmark, who swam for 17 hours 7 minutes.